jiteshsojitra/docker-ubuntu-xfce-container/README.md

 Build an image from scratch:
 - docker build -t jiteshsojitra/docker-ubuntu-xfce-container

+### Note:
+- There are some settings in docker container which are required for building zimbra selenium (https://github.com/Zimbra/zm-selenium).

 ### Connection ports for controlling the UI:
 - VNC port: 5901, connect with [host-ip] and 5901 port